donghakang/Ray-Tracing/3. Triangles (Texture Mapping, Parallel Projection)/README/README.md

 ## Installation

 To compile the program.
-Simple use make file.
+Simple use make file in terminal
 ```bash
 make all
 ```